The

 Our shape diagrams also cover five frets; and so there is a stretch pictured.
 There will be only a stretch with either the first or fourth finger — and not both.

 In all shapes, the finger that makes the stretch is the one with the fewest notes along that fifth fret.
 But if they are the same, then the book shifts the diagrams to indicate the preferred stretch.
-(Our diagrams do also choose the first finger as the preferred stretch.
-It’s selected that way by the “traditional approach”; since it’s easier to stretch with the longer first finger, than the shorter fourth.)
+Our diagrams also choose the first finger as the preferred stretch.
+It’s selected that way by the “traditional approach”; since it’s easier to stretch with the longer first finger, than the shorter fourth.

 The Shapes Manageable Pieces of the Neck

-The "Shape diagrams" are the singe-position diagrams; which as we've said, outline the complete section of the scale at one position.
+The "Shape diagrams" are the singe-position diagrams; which as we've said, outline one section of the scale at one position.
 The diagram to the right is Diatonic "Shape 7".

 In addition to charting the complete scale in the one position; in perspective, the complete shape is also not too hard to learn well enough to fully remember.
 And so, these diagrams form position anchors in our method.
 You can take away the complete blank shape, and simply remember it; and you can then see that the numbered shape reveals the scale's notes in that shape.

 Understand that the diagram that you see here is showing all of the notes available in the scale, in the whole position.
 The scale lays out across the fretboard, and the string tuning allows you to reach through the scale, tone-by-tone, while staying in position.
-So that's why the shape is what it is (it has come out of the facts of the neck: the frets and strings).
-The duplicate tone can be viewed as an optional fingering choice, or a chord tone; yet it is simply the note that is within reach in this position, and is available to you in-position.
-As we've said: the instrument is tuned that way to bring more chord tones closer together; and so the position anchor should include the chords.
+So that's why the shape is what it is: it has come out of the facts of the neck: the frets and strings.
+The duplicate tone can be viewed as an optional fingering choice, or a chord tone; yet it is simply the note that is within reach in this position, and is available to you.
+The instrument is tuned that way to bring more chord tones closer together; and so the position anchor should include the chords.

 At the same time, simply remember that the anchor Shapes don't just outline position playing.
 While there is one Shape for each position in a given scale, the Shapes also link up and down the neck, and they overlap.
 Taken together, they cover the complete scale over 12 frets.

-When looked at from a learning or reinforcement perspective, the whole neck is broken down into manageable pieces; and, each can provide an anchor.
+When looked at from a learning or reinforcement perspective, the whole neck is broken down into only seven manageable pieces; and, each can provide an anchor.
+In addition: since the Shapes all overlap, there is also actually more repetition in the shapes then there are distinct shapes!

 Diatonic Shape 7